dairycultist/GamernyanOS/README.md

 # GamernyanOS (stupid working title)

-either I make the lamest general purpose OS imagineable or make a "gaming OS" like the software you'd find loaded on a [3DS](https://en.wikipedia.org/wiki/Nintendo_3DS_system_software) or whatever. in either case it's just firmware that loads and runs arbitrary software
+either I make the lamest general purpose OS imagineable or make a "gaming OS" like the software you'd find loaded on a [3DS](https://en.wikipedia.org/wiki/Nintendo_3DS_system_software) or whatever.

+an OS is just firmware (hardware abstraction layer) that loads and runs arbitrary software

 ## Features